dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosted-services.md

 ## Consuming a scoped service in a background task

 To use scoped services within an `IHostedService`, create a scope.
-No scope is needed for a hosted service by default.
+No scope is created for a hosted service by default.

 The scoped background task service contains the background task's logic.
 In the following example, [IHostingEnvironment](/dotnet/api/microsoft.aspnetcore.hosting.ihostingenvironment) is injected into the service: